katugtug/WarlordsOfErehwonRules/4e/map.md

 * The central dwarven kingdom is the largest in the world, its capital city known as **Greatforge**, is a wonder of dwarven engineering.
 However, the dwarves long for another home, now lost to dark elves, where they came from originally.
 It's been 3,000 years since the last dwarf set foot in **Deephearth**, but the dwarven memory is long and every dwarf dreams still of reclaiming that great hall below.

+* Dwarves are ruled by one great king and one ruling clan, the Clan of Grudak, and King Krain IV.
+Krain of Grudak is a vain ruler, now eaten up by grief and hatred.
+He spends great amounts of time alone and his council of diplomats and councilors attend to the kingdom.
+He is without heir and the great

 * In the year 380 the Shardminds awoke.
 They are a crystalline people of keen intellect, imbued with natural psionic power from the sundering of the Far Gate and the opening of the Astral Sea (see a astrologer).
+They are entirely alien beings with a close link to the astral sea.
+They emerged from dwarven gem holds

 *